Benjamin Sonnenberg: Public relations career

 Perhaps his most famous client was Charles Luckman, an extremely successful architect, in 1950.
 "If there is one single achievement that public relations men cite Sonnenberg for, it is the media barrage that he engineered for Luckman, beginning with a Time cover piece."
 In 1927, Sonnenberg publicized Bergdorf Goodman department store for $100 a month.
 He was then hired to promote the 50th anniversary in 1951.
 He planned for a gala dinner dance in the Plaza Hotel with almost 700 or 800 in attendance.
 It was a sellout and tickets sold for $50.
 There was a live fashion show.
 There were also live mannequins in the store windows.
-Because of this great success he was then hired by Fred Lazares Jr. who operated Bloomingdale's, Abraham & Straus, Filenes of Boston, and Burdine's in Miami.
+Because of this great success he was then hired by Fred Lazares Jr. who operated Bloomingdale's, Abraham & Straus, Filene's of Boston, and Burdine's in Miami.

 In the 1950s he counseled his friend Stanley Marcus, founder of Neiman Marcus, for free who stated, "I learned more from Ben Sonnenberg about life and business than from any other person except my father."
 Working for Pepperdine, Inc. made Sonnenberg a multimillionaire.
 Pepperdine, Inc was created by a poor family that made bread suitable for asthmatics and sold to Campbell Soup Co. in 1958 for $28 million, which earned him $9 million.